 These instructions apply to the surgical procedure just completed.
 They are designed to help you minimize post-surgical discomfort and inform you of any situation that may require special attention.

 It is not unusual to have discomfort for at least the first week following your surgical procedure.
 You will be given a prescription for medication to help you tolerate the post-surgical recovery period.
 Please take your medications as directed.
-If necessary, you may take your pain medication more frequently than every 4-6 hours to stay ahead of the soreness.
 It is advisable to not take pain medication on an empty stomach, as nausea may result.

 As an alternative to prescription medications, some patients have found taking a combination of over-the-counter Ibuprofen and Tylenol to be effective.
 You may take the combination in either of the following dosages: 3 Advil Liqui-Gels and 2 Regular Strength Tylenol or 3 Advil Liqui-Gels and 1 Extra Strength Tylenol, every 4-6 hours as needed.
 You may also substitute Aleve Liqui-Gels (Naproxen) every 12 hours for the Advil.

 Note: When taking any prescribed medication containing Acetaminophen (Tylenol), i.e.; Percocet, Hydrocodone, Vicoden or Tylenol with Codeine, you should not take additional Tylenol so as not to exceed the safety level of Acetaminophen.
 Please contact the office with any questions you may have.

 Please alert the office to any allergies or sensitivities that you might have to antibiotics.
 An antibiotic may be prescribed following your surgical procedure.
 Take as directed until gone.
 It is advisable not to take these medications on an empty stomach, as nausea may result.
 For women taking birth control pills, be advised that antibiotics may interfere with their effectiveness.